-She has also been invited to teach at several New England art colleges, including the School of the Museum of Fine Arts at Tufts University, Massachusetts College of Art & Design, Hartford Art School, and Lesley University College of Art & Design.
-She has sponsored over 70 student internships at the Studio.
-Carolyn is an active member of The Boston Printmakers, serving over 7 years on its Executive Board and 2 years as its President.
-She holds a Bachelor of Fine Arts from Carnegie Mellon University and is a Tamarind Master Printer.
+Ms. Muskat has also been invited to teach at several local art colleges, including the School of the Museum of Fine Arts at Tufts University, Massachusetts College of Art & Design, Hartford Art School, and Lesley University College of Art & Design.
+At the 2019 SGCI Conference in Dallas, TX, Carolyn was awarded the Excellence in Teaching Award.
+As part of the 2015 SGCI Conference in Knoxville, TN, Carolyn participated in the International Panel: Outside the Comfort Zone: The Print as a form of Graphic Diplomacy.
+She has also presented numerous technical demonstrations.
+She has been a guest professor for AIB's Master of Fine Arts program, and a visiting artist and lecturer at RISD, Boston University, Montserrat College of Art, Wellesley and Salem State College.
+She has given numerous talks and lectures at the Museum of Fine Arts, Boston, the Danforth Museum of Art, the Art Complex Museum in Duxbury, and the Museum of Printing in North Andover.
+Ms. Muskat is an active member of The Boston Printmakers, serving over 7 years on its Executive Board and 2 years as its President, and was the Finance Chair of the committee that organized and hosted the 2003 Southern Graphics Conference, Boston.
+She holds a Bachelor of Fine Arts from Carnegie Mellon University in Pittsburgh, PA and is a Tamarind Master Printer.

 You walk through the woods and then stop.
 You look up and are caught within the branches, the lines and shapes, the shadows and forms, the sky.